whitecypher/vgo/README.md

 #### In

 Scans your project to create/update a manifest of all automatically resolved dependencies.
 Dependencies not yet added will be added, and packages no longer in use are removed.
-Result are stored in the vgo manifest file unless executed with the `-dry` option, which may also be inherited from the default `vgo` when `go in` is implied.
+Result are stored in the vgo manifest file unless executed with the `--dry` option, which may also be inherited from the default `vgo` when `go in` is implied.

 ```sh
 vgo [-dry] in